emillan-gov/ce_rec_areas/README.md

 If you'd like to contribute, please refer to the repository's contribution guidelines.

-## License
-This repository and associated datasets will be made publicly available under an open data license to support transparency and accessibility.

-## Contact
-For questions, collaboration opportunities, or data contributions, please contact [Your Name] or raise an issue in this repository.

 ---
 This project is a specialized component of the broader **Human Disturbance Dataset Enhancement for BC**, focusing on recreational human disturbance data to improve land-use decision-making.